10 Feel-Good Books To Add To Your Winter TBR

 Tova becomes acquainted with curmudgeonly Marcellus, a giant Pacific octopus living at the aquarium.
 Marcellus knows more than anyone can imagine but wouldn't dream of lifting one of his eight arms for his human captors--until he forms a remarkable friendship with Tova.

-The House in the Cerulean Sea by TJ Klune
+Somewhere Beyond the Sea by TJ Klune

 Synopsis: